Dirty Beaches Interview

 Previously published in SLUBS magazine, Brisbane Australia in 2012.

 This is an excerpt from a conversation I had with Alex Zhang Hungtai from Dirty Beaches.
-I did an actual interview with him via email but I decided to take from our previous conversations - It is a rich insight for young touring artists and one-man-bands on the road.
+It is a rich insight for young touring artists and one-man-bands on the road.
+Note: This email was in response to me, a then 15 year old high schooler asking Alex for guidance.

-Dirty Beaches: I recommend finishing high school first, but there are people out there like the dudes from black lips who never finished high school and just went on touring forever and it's amazing.
-After meeting them I realized it was only made
+Dirty Beaches: I recommend finishing high school first, but there are people out there like the dudes from black lips who never finished high school and just went on touring forever.
+And its amazing.
+After meeting them I realized it was only made possible because their like a band of brothers that supported eachother through out the thick and thin.
+You wouldn't have your brothers there to back you up if your alone.

 I'd recommend finishing high school first.
-Then try and team up with other one man bands, or your friend's bands, and tour together and share the bill together.
+Then try and team up with other one man bands, or your friends bands, and tour together and share the bill together.
 Not only will it help you cover costs and expenses, gas, food, lodging, but also protection against shitty people that you run into occasionally on the road.
-I'm not sure if you read Black Flag's "Get In The Van" tour book, we are already really lucky in comparison to their generation.
-No cell phones, no GPS, no internet, which makes things extremely hard.
-But still, it provides a realistic view of life on the road.
-Most famous bands you see and hear have tour managers, nannies that take care of them when they are on the road, which is what I'm trying to get on my tours, to have someone help you drive, stick up for you if you run into racists, or shitty promoters that try to rip you off with show money.
-If you tour alone, you would have to endure all that, and if you get sick, you're fucked dude.
+I'm not sure if you read black flag's "get in the van" tour book, we are already really lucky in comparison to their generation. no cell phones, no gps, no internet, which makes things extremely hard.
+But still, it provides a realistic view in life on the road.